Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Another view of the box.

-Has a fairly decent, homemade insert and this box is very presentable as it has both end flaps and all four inner flaps plus it is fairly clean overall, square & sturdy!
+Has a reproduction insert and this box is very presentable as it has both end flaps and all four inner flaps plus it is clean, square & sturdy -- and there is anywhere!

 We have had very few 6119-75 cabooses over the years as it is a lot less common than most of the other work cabooses from that era!
 This one-year-only caboose is sharp plus it's in a very hard-to-find box!